Augmented Search Queries Using Knowledge Graph Information

 What are Augmented Search Queries?

-Last year, I wrote a post called Quality Scores for Queries: Structured Data, Synthetic Queries and Augmentation Queries, which told us that Google may look at query logs and structured data (table data and schema data) related to a site to create augmentation queries, and evaluate information about searches for those comparing them to original queries for pages from that site, and if the results of the augmentation queries do well in evaluations compared to the original query results, searchers may see search results that are a combination of results from the original queries and the augmentation queries.
+Last year, I wrote a post called Quality Scores for Queries: Structured Data, Synthetic Queries, and Augmentation Queries.
+It told us Google may look at query logs and structured data (table data and schema data) related to a site to create augmentation queries, and test information about searches for those queries by comparing them to original queries for pages from that site.
+If search results from the augmentation queries do well in evaluations compared to search results from original query results, searchers may see search results combine results from the original queries and the augmentation queries.

 Around the time that patent was granted to Google another patent that talks about augmented search queries was also granted to Google, and is worth talking about at the same time with the patent I wrote about last year.
-It takes the concept of adding results from augmented search queries together with original search results, but it has a different way of coming up with augmented search queries, This newer patent that I am writing about starts off by telling us what the patent is about:
+It takes the concept of adding results from augmented search queries together with original search results, but it has a different way of coming up with augmented search queries, This newer patent that I am writing about starts by telling us what the patent is about:

 This disclosure relates generally to providing search results in response to a search query containing an entity reference.
 Search engines receive search queries containing a reference to a person, such as a person’s name.
-Results to these queries are often times not sufficiently organized, not comprehensive enough, or otherwise not presented in a useful way.
+Results to these queries are oftentimes not sufficiently organized, not comprehensive enough, or otherwise not presented in a useful way.

 Augmentation from the first patent means possibly providing additional information in search results based upon additional query information from query logs or structured data from a site.
 Under this new patent, augmentation comes from recognizing that an entity exists in a query, and providing some additional information in search results based upon that entity.